BristolTopGroup/theta/readme-update.txt

   It is recommended to drop 'main.seed' to avoid the warning about it being unused.
   To set the seed explicitely for plugins which use random numbers, you can add a setting 'rnd_gen' like this: rnd_gen = {
-      seed = 123; // default of -1 means: use seed based on current (sub-second precision) time.
+      seed = 123; // default of -1 means: use seed based on current (sub-second precision) time, hostname, and process id.
   };
   This affects the 'model_source', and the mcmc producers.
 * The RndInfoTable schema has changed: it now contains seeds used for each module (instead of one per Run)